$17.99 17.990000000 (ex. tax)

 When it comes to probiotics, it is not a question of 'one-size-fits-all'.
-At OptiBac, we specialise entirely in probiotics and use different strains for different groups of people and for different reasons.
+At Optibac Probiotics, we specialize entirely in probiotics and use different strains for different groups of people and for different reasons.
 With our range of specialized probiotic supplements, we aim to offer each of our customers a specific supplement to suit their individual needs.

 The term ‘probiotics’ is often used instead of the word ‘live cultures or good and friendly bacteria’.
 Examples of probiotics include microorganisms such as Lactobacillus acidophilus or Bifidobacterium infantis.

 A strain is just a specific type of bacteria, in the same way that a Golden Retriever is a specific type of dog.
 Different manufacturers use different strains.
 Although these may be of the same species and genera; meaning that one acidophilus supplement is not equal to another acidophilus supplement.
 It is therefore best to choose a probiotic supplement that uses robust, well-researched strains.